Archive Social Media and Violence in Teenagers: Understanding the Impact

 We’ve all probably fallen victim to bullying and harassment at some point in our lives, so we know how this feels.
 Bullying and harassment can cause conflicts on social media, with the bully posting photos and videos of the victim to humiliate them in front of others.
 It can cause the victim to take extreme measures to regain their reputation or simply defend themselves.

-As if the violent behavior of bullies isn’t bad enough, kids who are regularly subjected to bullying tend to exhibit violent thoughts and behavior themselves.
+As if the violent behavior of bullies isn’t bad enough, kids who are regularly subjected to bullying tend to exhibit violent thoughts and behaviors themselves.
 This can even result in horrific irreparable events such as school shootings.

 School Fights

 Social media has shown itself to be a ground for intensifying existing conflicts among teenagers.
 One thing leads to another, a simple eye-roll prompts a curse word.
-And before you know it kids are posting hateful content about each other on social media, calling one another out to physical fights.
+And before you know it, kids are posting hateful content about each other on social media, calling one another out to physical fights.
 Considering how hormonal, moody, and impulsive teens are, the role of social media in this cannot be overestimated.
 It becomes a catalyst, lighting the match for an already gassed-up heap of hay.

 School Shootings